codepath/android_guides/Getting-Started-with-Gradle.md

 Note that with Gradle 1.6 as downloaded above, the **SDK version must be specified as 17**.
 Changing to 18 at this time may break the Gradle build.

-Within the `buildscript` block, the `classpath` definition should also be set to `com.android.tools.build:gradle:0.4+`.
-This works with Gradle 1.6.
-Higher classpath values require a later Gradle version.
+Within the `buildscript` block, the Gradle `classpath` definition should also be set to `com.android.tools.build:gradle:0.4+`.
+This version works with Gradle 1.6.
+Higher values require a later Gradle version.

 ## Using Gradle